Vicba/SentimentAPI/api/README.md

 ## the middleware checks if there is an API key
-Test API keys: 30TjnVQcgSERLNRgpXJLf , iRXAy75GDtz8vMdOwpJ1V
+Test API keys: (header key: API-Key)

+- 30TjnVQcgSERLNRgpXJLf
+- iRXAy75GDtz8vMdOwpJ1V

 test endpoints in Postman on:
 http://127.0.0.1:8080/...

-## is problems with prisma
+## Problems with prisma
 do : `prisma generate`

 otherwise just delete the line in app.py where you use the middleware